KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 List all filenames in a folder and create hyperlinks with VBA code

-1. Activate a new worksheet to put the result.
+1. Open a new worksheet where you want to display the results.

-3. Click Insert > Module, and paste the following code in the Module Window.
+3. In the VBA window, go to Insert > Module, and paste the following code snippet into the module area:

 VBA: List all filenames in a folder and create hyperlinks